 Although I go to great lengths to ensure quality logs go into your log structure, you may feel more comfortable using logs that have been structurally graded by an accredited log grading agency.
 Or perhaps your local building inspector will require grade-stamped logs.
 In either of these instances, I can supply building logs that have been structurally graded according to Log Home Council Grading Standards.

 Once your logs arrive at my yard, great care is taken to insure that they maintain that sawmill fresh look.
-Upon arrival, fresh end-cuts are made and an end-grain sealer is applied to the freshly sawn timber ends to control end-grain checking (splits).
-This end-grain sealing process forces moisture to leave the timber through the long-grain surfaces (sides) and at a much slower rate than if allowed to exit the timber from its preferred and faster path of travel, which is via end-grain.
-All timbers are stacked and stored in my shop, with sufficient air flow between layers in the stack, to help inhibit any possible fungal growth.
-White pine is especially susceptible to blue stain, a fungus that attacks only the sapwood, and is present in airborne spores when temperatures range between 40 and 105 degrees.
-Structurally, it is of no consequence, but it is visually unappealing and difficult to eradicate once it takes hold.
-Keeping timbers dry and with good air-flow are a few preventive measures, and chemically inhibiting the fungi with a borate-based wood preservative is another important step that I take to keep your timbers looking their best.
+All timbers are stacked and stored in my shop, with multiple box-fans providing sufficient air flow between layers in the stack, to help inhibit any possible fungal growth.
+White pine is especially susceptible to blue stain, a fungus that attacks only the sapwood, and is present in airborne spores when dew points are high and air temperatures range between 40 and 105 degrees.
+Structurally, it is of no consequence, but it is visually unappealing (to most) and difficult to eradicate once it takes hold.
+Keeping timbers dry and with good air-flow are important preventive measures in the fight against blue-stain.

 The standard surface texture on wall logs and interior timbers is that of a rough-sawn appearance.
 All logs and timbers are sawn on a band-mill, as this sawing method leaves the timber faces with a relatively smooth finish.
 For those that may prefer wall logs and timbers with a different aesthetic look, I offer as an option the very rustic and authentic-looking hand hewn finish.